 If they’re good enough for 007, they’re good enough for us.
 James Bond’s shoemaker of choice can trace its heritage all the way back to the 1600s.
 Nobody was wearing Oxfords back then, of course, but they have since the 1800s, when this firm came up with the bright idea of wearing different shaped shoes on our left and right feet.
 Today, a pair from the firm’s Northamptonshire factory will last you decades if you look after them properly and the brand does traditional styles as well as anyone in the world.
 Buy Now

 How do you stand out in a shoe that’s designed to be sober and traditional?
 You design them yourself.
-Undandy is an online brand that lets you take timeless silhouettes like the Oxford (but also Derbies, loafers, boots and sneakers) and customise them.
-You can choose the colour of the leather, the laces, opt for a brogue or cap toe and decide on finishing touches like a personalised engraving.
-Once you’re happy with your design, it will be made by third generation Portuguese craftsmen and shipped direct to your door.
+Undandy is an online brand that lets you take timeless silhouettes like the Oxford (but also Derbies, loafers, boots and sneakers) and customize them.
+You can choose the color of the leather, the laces, opt for a brogue or cap toe and decide on finishing touches like a personalized engraving.
+Once you’re happy with your design, it will be made by third-generation Portuguese craftsmen and shipped direct to your door.
 Buy Now

 An undisputed giant of British shoemaking, John Lobb is a traditional family firm with a truly global reach.
 It’s owned by Hermès these days, but five generations of the Lobb family have been crafting high-quality footwear since it first set up shop in London in 1863.
-Expect nothing but the hardiest leathers that nevertheless feel slipper-soft on your feet.
+Expect nothing but the hardiest leathers that nevertheless feel slipper-soft on your feet in these men’s Oxfords.
 An in-house repair service also means these shoes could conceivably last you a lifetime.
 Buy Now

 Kingsman x George Cleverly

 “Oxfords, not brogues,” says Colin Firth’s character in the first Kingsman movie.
 He’s making a common mistake (see above) but it’s still a roundabout rule to live by if you need to look formal and tailored.
-So it’s no wonder that smart Oxford shoes have turned up in the innovative Kingsman clothing collection, stocked at Mr Porter.
+So it’s no wonder that smart Oxford shoes have turned up in the innovative Kingsman clothing collection.
 Much more than a cheap movie tie-in, these were made in collaboration with George Cleverly, one of London’s finest shoemakers and cobbler-in-chief to none other than Winston Churchill.
 Buy Now

 Gaziano & Girling

 A relative newcomer to the British shoe industry, Gaziano & Girling was founded in 2006 by Tony Gaziano & Dean Girling, who cut their teeth at the likes of Edward Green and George Cleverley.
-Based in Kettering, just outside Northampton, they have easy access to the heartlands and expertise of traditional British shoemaking.
-The company’s Oxford shoes are handcrafted from burnished leather featuring elegant stitching on the uppers and smart squared-off toes.
-They’re set on oak bark-tanned soles cut from leather that has been through a gentle 14-month process, ensuring the natural fibres of the hide are fully protected.
+The company’s Oxfords are handcrafted from burnished leather featuring elegant stitching on the uppers and smart squared-off toes.
+They’re set on oak bark-tanned soles cut from leather that has been through a gentle 14-month process, ensuring the natural fibers of the hide are fully protected.
 Buy Now

 Dune London’s men’s collection of shoes first appeared in 1999.
 At the high street end of the spectrum, the brand has a knack of doing trend-led interpretations tastefully.
-Case in point: this season’s Paulie Oxford shoe.
-The classic silhouette gets a modern update with two-tone lacing and an upper detailed with a toe-cap design and punched holes.
+With some of their newer styles of Oxfords, the classic silhouette gets a modern update with two-tone lacing and an upper detailed with a toe-cap design and punched holes.
 Buy Now

 Founding his eponymous label in 1982, American designer Kenneth Cole is known for his clean and dark minimalism.
 His leather punched toe-cap Oxford shoes, in tan and grey, feature rubber soles and are ideal work shoes at a reasonable price.
 Buy Now

-Canadian footwear expert Aldo offers an elegant collection of Oxfords in a variety of leathers and colours.
-High-street prices mean more options, so it’s a good brand if you have work suits in a number of different hues.
-Its clean take on the Oxford style is a perfect choice for the man about town, particularly one who likes to experiment with colour and texture.
+Canadian footwear expert Aldo offers an elegant collection of Oxfords in a variety of leathers and colors.
+Aldo’s clean take on the Oxford style is a perfect choice for the man about town, particularly one who likes to experiment with color and texture.
 The range comes in a wide palette that includes Bordeaux and navy suedes.
 Buy Now